abrookins/andrewbrookins.com/_posts/2019-06-12-coding-on-ipados-debugging-web-applications.md

   - /assets/js/debugging.js
 ---

-If you're a web developer who uses an iPad, you will eventually need to debug a web page.
-This usually means inspecting the DOM tree, changing an element's HTML, and tweaking CSS rules.
+If you're a web developer who uses an iPad, you will eventually need access to a browser with developer tools.
+These tools should allow inspecting the DOM tree, changing an element's HTML, and tweaking CSS rules.
 Such tasks are trivial on macOS, but the only way to inspect a web page rendered by Safari on iPadOS is to connect your iPad to a Mac.

 Is that the end of the web developer tools story on iPad?
 Do we pack it up and go back to our Macs?